harvard-dce/mh-opsworks/README.md

 Ask an account administrator to create an IAM group with the "AWSOpsWorksFullAccess" managed policy and an inline policy as defined in `./templates/example_group_inline_policy.json`.
-Name it something like `mh-opsworks-cluster-managers`.
+Name it something like `oc-opsworks-cluster-managers`.
 You only need to do this once per AWS account.

 This group allows a user to create / delete clusters including the VPC, cloudformation templates, SNS topics, cloudwatch metrics, alarms and